 Others trace it to a group of California teenagers who would meet at 4:20 p.m. to search for weed (a theory as elusive as the outdoor cannabis crop they were seeking).
 Yet the code stuck for obvious reasons: Authorities and nosy parents didn't know what it meant.

-In Colorado, recent 4/20 observations have blossomed alongside the state's medical marijuana industry.
+In Colorado, recent 4/20 observations blossomed alongside the state's medical marijuana industry.
 Approved by Colorado voters in 2000, medical marijuana boomed after federal authorities signaled in 2009 they would pursue higher-level drug crimes.
 All marijuana is illegal under federal law, though Colorado voters this November will consider a ballot measure to legalize it for recreational use by adults over 21.

-Others are rebelling against the gatherings.
+Others rebelled against the gatherings.